 - Why is it called the Australian Bragg Centre for Proton Therapy and Research?

 Unlike traditional radiation treatments, one of the significant advantages of proton therapy is its ability to deposit radiation dose at a predefined depth and very narrow area within the body.
 This unique delivery property of protons is known as the Bragg Peak.
 The Bragg Peak was discovered by Nobel Laureate Sir William Henry Bragg AM KBE PRS in 1904 while working at the University of Adelaide.
 The name of the building and the facility reflects the contribution of this prominent Adelaide resident, and his son and fellow Nobel Prize recipient Sir William Lawrence Bragg to honour their contribution to scientific innovation, and physics in particular, on which the field of radiotherapy is heavily based.

 - Who will work in the Australian Bragg Centre for Proton Therapy and Research?

 A multidisciplinary team comprising of radiation oncologists, radiation therapists, medical physicists and cancer nurses will make up the core staff who will be looking after patients.
 In addition to this, other team members will include administrative staff and radiation engineers.

 - Who will be able to access this treatment?

 Patients will be referred from around Australia for treatment and it’s estimated that 25 per cent of the patients will be full fee paying from overseas countries in the Southern Hemisphere.

-Inside SAHMRI 2 you will find the Australian Bragg Centre for Proton Therapy and Research, SAHMRI research activities, clinical research rooms and commercial health enterprises.
+Below ground you will find the Australian Bragg Centre for Proton Therapy and Research.
+Above ground will house SAHMRI research activities, clinical research rooms and SA Health services.